preetisawant/cloud-foundry/auditing-logging.md

 4. Edit the configmap in the cf-admin-agent namespace using `kubectl -n cf-admin-agent edit configmap`
 5. To remove the configuration for platform logs, delete the key/value pair under `data` for the key `logdna_platform_config`
 6. Write the file and close the editor

-In CFEE v5.2.0, if you've manually disabled platform logging, you will receive an error while disabling your configuration from the Operations > Logging page.
-This error is the result of the manual configuration update, and in most cases your full configuration (application and platform logging) has been disabled properly.
-Refresh the page to confirm that disablement has worked correctly.
-{: important}

 ### Exporting logs from IBM Log Analysis with LogDNA (optional)